Authors: Tarun Goel, Badrish Prakash, Saulo Ferreira

-The last few years have seen a rapid acceleration in the use of disruptive technologies such as Artificial Intelligence (AI) and Machine Learning (ML) in financial institutions (FI).
+The last few years have seen a rapid acceleration in the use of disruptive technologies such as Machine Learning and Artificial Intelligence in financial institutions (FI).
 Improved software and hardware, coupled with a digital-first outlook, has led to a steep rise in the use of such applications to advance outcomes for consumers and businesses alike.

 By embracing AI/ML, the early adopters in the industry have been able to streamline decision processes involving large amounts of data, avoid bias, and reduce chances of error and fraud.
 Even the more traditional banks are investing in AI systems are using state-of-the-art ML and deep learning algorithms that have paved the way for quicker and better reactions to the changing consumer needs and market dynamics.